nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Generate enums with [goenums](https://github.com/zarldev/goenums)

 Genereate strict and fast enums.
 Generated code is much more tightly typed than just iota defined enums.
-You will get JSON decoder and encoder as well. — [@zarldev](https://github.com/zarldev)
+You will get JSON decoder and encoder as well.
+This tool allows to generate extra fields and default values in enum structs. — [@zarldev](https://github.com/zarldev)

 ```